miso-lims/miso-lims/changes/fix_GLT-3920.md

-Fixed bug where an add button would display on the "Edit Assays" page's "Test" table without being in edit mode.
+Fixed bug where an add button would display on the "Edit Assay" page's "Tests" table without being in edit mode.